kickaha2019/articles/Dining_out/trading_post/index.md

+---
+title: The Trading Post
+anchors:
+- Trading Post Kettering
+images:
+- path: P1380389.JPG
+  tag: The entrance to The Trading Post
+- path: P1380388.JPG
+  tag: The carvery and bar
+- path: P1380384.JPG
+  tag: The tables to eat at
+---
 [The Trading Post](https://www.tradingpostpub.co.uk/) is a very reasonably priced carvery pub / restaurant with helpful young staff, well laid out tables, and an ample car park close to where my father